 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the School District are described in Note 1 to the financial statements.
-The School District adopted GASB 75, Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions, as seen in note 1, 9, and 13 during the fiscal year ended June 30, 2018.
+There were no new accounting policies adopted during the fiscal year ended June 30, 2019.
 We noted no transactions entered into by the School District during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.